 After finishing my art studies, I became fascinated by science and by the world of multinationals.
-Since then, I developed and established my own (art) multinational High Tech Brain Technologies (HTBT).
+Since then, I have developed and established my own (art) multinational, High Tech Brain Technologies (HTBT).
 In the name of this multinational I effectuated different art projects, signed as www.htbt.tv, -Pharma and –Lab.

-When I myself became chronically ill, I started looking at illness and health in a more personal manner, and I incorporated my illnesses and medications into self-portraits, within a project called ‘Look (at) inside me’.
-With pencils, I scratched my own X-rays, scans and viruses on meters high canvasses.
+When I myself became chronically ill, I started looking at illness and health in a more personal manner, and I incorporated my illnesses and medications into self-portraits, in a project called ‘Look (at) inside me’.
+With pencils, I scratched my own X-rays, scans and viruses on canvases several meters in height.